 Every time I feel the pollen effect, I wash it off.
 Notice the above magnified photo of pollen: It looks prickly like cactus.
 No wonder it bothers sensitive tissues!

 After washing, I apply a coating of lotion, or even make-up, to my face to make a barrier between my skin and pollen.
+That also helps me.

 - I stay indoors and keep windows shut.

 I know, some cannot do this, but remember, the pollen is out there, not in here.

 (Addendum for 9/13: This is especially true during the hours from mid-morning to mid-afternoon.)

 - If I find myself still miserable, I use heat on my face.